 Ambassador Ronald J. Gidwitz arrived in Belgium on July 3, 2018, and presented his credentials to His Majesty King Philippe on July 4 of that year.
+On May 1, 2020, Ambassador Gidwitz was named Acting Representative of the United States to the European Union by President Donald Trump.
+He holds the two positions concurrently.

 Ambassador Gidwitz has had a long and successful career in the private sector, government, philanthropy and civil society.
 He served as the President and CEO of Helene Curtis, a toiletry and cosmetic manufacturer and marketer, growing the company from $100 million in sales to $1.5 billion when the business was sold 17 years later.
 He has also served on a number of private sector boards of directors.